authcompanion/authcompanion2/documentation/docs/guide/launch.md

 ::: warning Important Notes About This deployment

 1. **No persistent storage** - Volumes are persistent storage for Fly apps, they allow AuthC to save its user data and the application can be restarted with that information in place.
 Please create a [volume](https://fly.io/docs/reference/volumes/) (the 3GB is free) to persist your users.

+2. **No outbound email** - When a user requests to have their passwords reset, AuthC requires an SMTP connection to send that mail.
+In this example, we have not provided an SMTP connect (users will not recieve a password reset email until one is provided).

-2. **Custom Domain** - this example uses the fly.dev domain but, you can set your own custom domain through these [instructions](https://fly.io/blog/how-to-custom-domains-with-fly/).
+3. **Custom Domain** - this example uses the fly.dev domain but, you can set your own custom domain through these [instructions](https://fly.io/blog/how-to-custom-domains-with-fly/).
 Make sure to change the settings in your `fly.toml` file and redeploy!
    :::

 Easy right?
 If you have trouble - make sure [to get help](../contributing/gettinghelp.md)!